IHBG - Home Schools

 5. The District may require the participating private school to provide administrators to participate in monitoring or proctoring tests, as appropriate.

 Upon request of a private school to whose students the District is administering assessments, the District shall provide the private school a copy of the schedule of statewide assessment dates, the locations at which private school students may be tested, and the District’s policies relating to private school student participation in statewide assessments.
-Private schools which desire to have their students participate in a particular statewide assessment must make the request in writing at least _____ days before the test date.
-The District shall respond in writing to the request at least ____ days following the receipt of the request.
+Private schools which desire to have their students participate in a particular statewide assessment must make the request in writing at least _30____ days before the test date.
+The District shall respond in writing to the request at least _15___ days following the receipt of the request.
 Where the request to participate is approved, the District shall provide written notice to the private school of testing rules, including required identification and proof of residency for staff and students and implements or materials that the private school or student may or may not bring or use for the test.

 Private school students who are not Utah residents may participate in statewide assessments only upon payment, in advance, of the full cost of the individual assessments.